BlueprintAIAssistant Documentation

 • Remember user preferences across sessions via a persistent memory system

 The plugin supports multiple AI providers — Anthropic Claude, OpenAI (Chat Completions & Responses API), OpenRouter, and Custom endpoints — allowing users to choose their preferred LLM.
-It uses a text-based tool-calling approach with <tool_call> XML tags for maximum compatibility across different providers, bridges, and proxies.
+It uses a text based tool calling approach with <tool call XML tags for maximum compatibility across different providers, bridges, and proxies.

 Key Differentiators